Banda Aceh: Administrative districts

-Banda Aceh is divided into nine districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
+Banda Aceh is divided into nine districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the numbers of urban villages (gampong) in each district, and its postal codes.

+Kuta Raja, Syiah Kuala and Ulee Kareng Districts lie on the east bank of the Aceh River, while the other six Districts are on the west bank.
+Note that many suburbs of Bandar Aceh lie outside the city's official boundaries, in adjacent districts of Aceh Besar Regency, notably to the south in Darul Imarah, Ingin Jaya (which is divided by the Aceh River into two portions) and Krueng Barona Jaya Districts (with a combined population of 115,849 in mid 2024), but also partly in Peukan Bada District to the west and in Baitussalam and Darussalam District to the east of the city, all now forming part of the built-up area.

 Tourism

 As the capital of the Aceh province, Banda Aceh is home to many landmarks important to the history of the Acehnese people and the sultanates.